ambercaravalho/rM-Wallpaper-Manager/README.md

 ## Troubleshooting

-- **Cannot connect to reMarkable**: Verify that developer mode is enabled (if supported) and that your tablet is displayed as a network device on your computer.
+- **Can't connect to reMarkable**: Verify that developer mode is enabled (if supported) and that your tablet is displayed as a network device on your computer.
 - **Permission denied errors**: Make sure you're using the correct password from your device settings.
 - **Wallpapers not showing up**: Verify that your images are PNG files, that they are properly named, and that they are placed in the custom-backgrounds folder.
 - **Changes not appearing**: Reboot your reMarkable tablet after installing or updating wallpapers.